 The insane conversation in the next stall just went on and on.
 Mr. Shitter was blathering to Mrs. Shitter about the shitty day he had.
 I sat there, cramping and miserable, just waiting for him to finish so I could start.

 As the loud conversation dragged on, I became angrier and angrier, thinking that I, too, had a crappy day, but I was too polite to yak about in public.

 My ass let me know in no uncertain terms that if I didn’t get crapping soon, my day would be getting even crappier.

 Finally my anger reached a point that overcame shamefulness.
 I no longer cared.
 I gripped the toilet paper holder with one hand, braced my other hand against the side of the stall and pushed with all my might.

 I was rewarded with a fart of colossal magnitude.
 Now how to describe this colossal fart.
-It was a cross between the sound of someone ripping a very wet bed sheet in half and of plywood being torn off a wall.
-It was nothing short of an epic fart.
+It was a cross between the sound of someone ripping a very wet bed sheet in half and that of plywood being torn off a wall.
+It was nothing short of an epic fart, a monumental ripsnorter.